1855. Fate deals the cards

 The third card indicates someone else at the party whom you meet for the first time.
 It could be a person of the opposite sex.
 The card indicates that they will become a significant person in your life.

 That is so exciting, thought Olga.
 I’m well into the marriageable age and have yet to find Mister Right.

 It was then that Olga’s phone rang.
 Hello.
 Hello, said Olga.
 It was Elaine.
 Could Olga email her the online address for party games she had told her about?
 Sure she could.
 She would do so immediately.

-What a shame that Olga never heard the readings for the remaining cards she had selected.
+What a shame that Olga never heard the reading for the remaining card she had selected.
 Otherwise she may not have been murdered at the party by “Mister Right”.

 Back to Still More Stories Index